yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- _In the late afternoon the party makes a last push to break through the forest boundary.
-Spilling out of the trees, they find themselves nearly stepping into a long ravine splitting the forest in two.
-Finally, they've arrived at the **God-Slip**, a seemingly endless ravine with no bridge crossing it.
+ **Warden**: _"By late afternoon you finally break through the forest boundary.
+Spilling out of the treeline, you nearly step into a deep chasm splitting the forest in two.
+Finally, you have arrived at the **God-Slip**, a seemingly endless ravine with no bridge crossing it.
 Judging by the sheer rock walls on either side, climbing down would be extremely dangerous.
-Unfortunately their quarry is most likely located just across, where the cliffs meet the edge of the world.
-They decide to make camp before moving out._
+Unfortunately, your quarry is likely located just across, where the cliffs meet the edge of the world."_

- _They set up camp with their backs to the ravine, judging it to be one fewer thing they'd have to worry about at night.
-Later that evening, the adventurers decide to take turns at keeping watch. **Esther's PC** takes the first shift.
-Halfway through, she hears a snapping of twigs coming from just to the West of their camp, back towards the **Geunant Forest**.
-Slowly, she leans over towards **Barry's PC** and kicks him awake.
-Nodding her head towards the direction of the noise, she makes the symbol for be quiet.
-Her companion sits up, just as a pair of horrid red eyes become visible behind the underbrush._
+ **Esther**: _"I think we should make camp before moving out.
+If we have to climb into or around this chasm, I'd rather have the light on our side!"_

+ **Barry**: _"Definitely.
+I wonder what the safest way to do it would be?
+Backs against the ravine?"_

+ **Warden**: _"Yes, unless of course something comes out of it!"
+Who's on first watch, by the way?"_

+ **Esther**: _"I'll take first shift._

+  **Warden**: _"You make camp and eat one of your rations."
+Halfway through the first shift, you hear a snapping of twigs coming from just to the West of the campsite, back towards the **Geunant Forest**.
+What do you do?"_

+  **Esther**: _"Slowly, I lean over and kick my comrade awake so I'm not alone in this.
+I quietly nod my head towards the direction of the noise, making the symbol for silence."_

+  **Warden**: _"Alright, he sits up, just as a pair of horrid red eyes become visible behind the underbrush._"

+  **Barry**: _"What do we know about the creatures here?"_

- _The Warden then asks, "What do you do?"
-The players know that whatever creatures stalking the forest at night are very likely dangerous.
-They agree that direct combat is likely their best option, as the beasts of the night rarely have time to chat._
+  **Warden**: _"You know that whatever creatures may be stalking this forest at night are very likely dangerous.
+You will likely not have time to chat with whatever is about to come out of there."_
 </details>

 ## How does the Warden decide turn order?